dergigi/dergigi.github.io/collections/bitcoin/_posts/2019-08-22-the-rise-of-the-sovereign-individual.markdown

 The solution to this conundrum is enabling privacy by default, which has been the default setting for thousands of years.
-Neither the internet nor Bitcoin is perfect in this regards, which is why constant vigilance and the development of privacy-enhancing technology are a necessity.
+Neither the internet nor Bitcoin is perfect in these regards, which is why constant vigilance and the development of privacy-enhancing technology are a necessity.

 In the last couple of years, efforts to encrypt all internet traffic by